-BIA personnel are referred to as internal auditors and their work referred to as internal audit activities.
-Other personnel performing work involving review and verification of various aspects of LDOE operations will not be referred to as such.
+BIA personnel are referred to as internal auditors and the work referred to as internal audit activities.
+Other personnel performing work involving review and verification of various aspects of LDOE operations are not referred to as such.

 All LDOE activities subject to review by the BIA, including, but not limited to, state, federal and self-generated programs or activities.
-The BIA will be granted full, free, and unrestricted access to all LDOE records, physical properties, and personnel relevant to any function under review.
+Granting BIA personnel full, free, and unrestricted access to all LDOE records, physical properties, and personnel relevant to any function under review is necessary.
 All LDOE employees will cooperate with and assist the BIA in its function.
 No employee of the LDOE should interfere with BIA employees fulfilling their responsibilities.
 The BIA shall have free and unrestricted access to the BESE, the Superintendent, and all senior management members.

 BIA employees will handle documents and information during an audit or review in the same prudent manner as expected for those employees from whom the documents or information were obtained.
-The confidential nature of such information will be maintained as required by law.
+BIA employees will maintain the confidential nature of such information as required by law.
 The BIA will comply with pertinent sections of LDOE policy related to audit protocol.